Plan Your Trip

 Huntsville won the “Tidy Town” award in 1992 in the state of Utah.
 Plans were being finalized in 1993 for a Weber County branch library to be built in Huntsville.
 That same year, final restoration was done on the first log cabin built in Huntsville, in 1861.
 The cabin was donated by former congressman Gunn McKay and his wife, Donna, and was built by Robert Frederick Aldous.
 Also in 1993, work was begun to convert Huntsville’s old fire station into a small museum.

 Hi I'm Wes, Your host, chief cook and bottle washer.
 My wife Keri is a school teacher and when she is not busy with that she enjoys skiing, bicycling, gardening and sleeping.
-For 20 years now we have enjoyed providing a relaxing and casual environment for guests.
 Because of its unspoiled beauty and idyllic ski conditions, Huntsville and the Ogden Valley have become our home.
 Our inspiration for a bed & breakfast comes from the European Alps and in particular the ambiance of small Italian pensioni.